pu2clr/Si4825_RADIO_HACK/README.md

 Conversely, if the radio design includes a multi-position band selection switch (six or more positions, for example), Narrow Band configuration may be more suitable.
 This option offers narrower coverage bands, providing a more precise tuning experience and making it easier to locate a specific station.
 For this configuration, the LNA_EN pin should be left floating (unconnected).

 It is also possible to implement both options in the same design.
 To achieve this, add a switch that, when turned on, connects the pull-up resistor to the LNA_EN pin, and when turned off, leaves the pin floating.

-***Note: Changing the state of this switch does not immediately alter the configuration from Wide to Narrow (or vice-versa).
-For the change to take effect, the Si4825 must be reset or power-cycled.***
+This will be addressed later with more details.

 The images below show the dial examples of commertial receivers based on Si4825 using Narrow and Wide band setup.